SURFBOARDS FOR BEGINNERS

 - Can easily be repaired if cracked or dinged

-- Epoxy boards are lighter boards & more crack-resistant, and their outer layer is more likely to bend not split when struck by something.
+- Epoxy boards are lighter boards & more crack-resistant, and their outer layer is more likely to bend, not split when struck by something.

 Those are the major types of construction out there, so now you understand the advantages of each construction.
 You can put this information into consideration when considering the shape of surfboard to pick.

-THE DIFFERENT SURFBOARDS FOR BEGINNERS
+RECOMMENDED SURFBOARDS FOR BEGINNERS

 FOAMBOARD/ FOAMIE: LENGTH 7FT – 9FT